 Welcome to the Iowa Western Early Childhood Education Center!
 Our center is a state licensed facility, providing quality early childhood care and education for children ages 6 weeks through 5 (or when they begin kindergarten).
 The center is open 7:00 AM to 5:30 PM, Monday through Friday.
 The ECE center follows the college calendar in determining closed days.
-A copy of the calendar is provided to each family upon enrollment in the center, as well as the beginning of each contract year.
+A copy of the calendar is provided to each family upon enrollment in the center.